openvinotoolkit/openvino/docs/dev/ci/github_actions/caches.md

 * Installation.
 Refer to the [sccache installation](#sccache-installation) section.
 * [Credential environment variables: `SCCACHE_AZURE_BLOB_CONTAINER`, `SCCACHE_AZURE_CONNECTION_STRING`](#passing-credential-environment-variables)
   * The variables are already set up on the self-hosted runners.
-  * The variables can be passed to a Docker containers via the `options` key under the `container` key.
+  * The variables can be passed to a Docker container via the `options` key under the `container` key.
 * [`SCCACHE_AZURE_KEY_PREFIX` environment variable](#providing-sccache-prefix) to specify the folder where the cache for the current OS/architecture will be saved.
 * [`CMAKE_CXX_COMPILER_LAUNCHER` and `CMAKE_C_COMPILER_LAUNCHER` environment variables](#enabling-sccache-for-cc-files) to enable `sccache` for caching C++/C build files